-Mokhtar Alkhanshali, our Founder and President, historian, community organizer, and coffee innovator.
+Mokhtar Alkhanshali, our Founder and President, is a coffee historian, entrepreneur, and innovator.
 He is the protagonist of the New York Times bestseller “The Monk of Mokha” by Dave Eggers.
 He’s also the CEO of Port of Mokha coffee.
 His work with Yemeni coffee has been described as the spark that has ignited the Yemeni coffee revolution.

 is an internationally renowned coffee expert with more than 25 years of professional coffee experience.
 He is the founder and trainer at Boot Coffee, one of the world's premier coffee educational centers.
 He is also well known for his coffee development work, often in some of the most remote and difficult places where coffee producers need the most support.